n00neimp0rtant/xCon-Issues/README.md

 Beta 4 http://goo.gl/2YJ2Xh - BROKEN - Removed open check with Hanging with Friends and Albertson App.
 More research needed to find out why hooking into the open call in these apps causes a crash <br />
 <br />
 Beta 5 http://goo.gl/MnvbDV - Hopefully finally fixed the open api to prevent various apps from crashing. <br />
 Beta 6 https://goo.gl/4wuK4G - Fix for various apps crashing.
-Fix for apps that uses sparkinspector.com
+Fix for apps that uses sparkinspector.com <br />
+Beta 7 https://goo.gl/jFYBeX - UNTESTED!! - Fix for iOS 9 Support